globophobe/django-quant-tick/README.md

 [Notes](https://github.com/globophobe/django-quant-candles/blob/main/NOTES.md).

 Supported exchanges
 -------------------

 :white_medium_square: Binance REST API (requires API key, which requires KYC)
 * <em style="font-size: 0.9em">Other exchanges validate trade data downloaded from exchanges using candle data provided by exchanges.
 However, I did not complete KYC, and as a resident of Japan am not currently able to do so.
+Support is incomplete.
 Pull requests are welcome.</em>

 :white_check_mark: Bitfinex REST API